graded-cs-resources/IB-Computer-Science-Notes/unit1/00_Intro.md

 # Welcome to IB Computer Science

-<small>If you want to print this page or any other page here, I recommend the [Github Markdown Printer Chrome extension](https://chrome.google.com/webstore/detail/github-markdown-printer/fehpdlpmcegfpbkgcnaleindodeegapk)</small>

 ## An Overview

 **Computer science** is the study of computers - how they work, how they think, and how they interact.